umwrit350sp17/team6/teamdocs/DRAFT 1/2-Using ClassScheduler to Make a Personal Schedule/6-Removing Courses.md

 ![Removing Courses](assets/8.png)
-Let's face it, we make mistakes!
-In the case where you add the incorrect course, you would then need to click on the incorrect course and press "Remove from My courses".
+Let's face it, we all make mistakes!
+In the case where you add the incorrect course, these simple steps will guide you to remove it.
+1. Click the **incorrect** course
+2. Select **Remove from My courses**